So as we enter the penultimate year of the Brexit chaos, people’s minds are turning to how we reverse the whole mess before it’s too late.

 2. How do we get there?

 The optimal time to judge Brexit is once the deal is concluded with Brussels.
-The choice on the table needs to be Deal, No Deal, or Status Quo, which would entail cancelling article 50 and returning to the Stays Quo.
+The choice on the table needs to be Deal/No Deal (whatever they get to) vs. Status Quo, which would entail cancelling article 50 and returning to the Stays Quo.
 The democratic deficit right now is that the Government is conspiring with the opposition to remove the Status Quo option from the table leaving all of us with a Hobsons Choice, ie. Bad Brexit or Even Worst Brexit.

 There’s no good reason the choice shouldn’t include the status quo, it’s just not being offered for reasons of politic and because Leave is funded by tax evaders.
 So how do we get that choice on the table?